 The aim of structured design is to transform the results of the structured analysis that is a DFD representation into a structured chart.
 A structured chart represents the software architecture i.e. The various modules making up the system, the module dependency and the parameters that are passed among the different modules.
 The structure chart representation can be easily implemented using some programming language.
 Since the main focus in a structure chart representation is on module structure of a software and the interaction among the different modules.
+The procedural aspects are not represented in a structured design.
 The basic building blocks which are used to design structure charts are: